 According to Page, he knows a hippie who traveled to Pakistan in the early 1970s to find strong weed.
 The seeds he bought back then are the source of the cannabis he still grows today.
 It is far more likely that the apparent change in THC levels is purely down to an increase in quality and availability.

-Of course, breeders are eagerly trying to develop the most potent strains in the world, and they have managed to create some knockout weed with obscene THC levels.
+Of course, breeders are eagerly trying to develop the most potent strains in the world.
+They have managed to create some knockout weed with sky-high THC levels.
 Yet even this process wouldn’t explain a sudden ‘increase’ in potency.
 They are simply mixing two or more existing strains.
 Perhaps Page’s point about manipulating strains by adding more THC is valid.

 In 2017, High Times magazine wrote about Godfather OG, a strain with an incredible 34% THC.
-Just 20 years previously, weed apparently had an average of 4% THC.
-Regardless of whether weed is stronger now, there is no question that the average American has more access to stronger marijuana than ever, so use with caution!
+Just 20 years previously, weed had an average of 4% THC.
+Regardless of whether weed is more potent now, there is no question that the average American has more access to stronger marijuana than ever before.